JennEYoon/datasciY/scipy2020/README.md

   * To read Tutorials for Pandas, PyTorch ML, PySal, Baysian Stats
     - Monday Basian - to do
     - Tuesday Numpy -read most (Dask - parallel computing)
+      * numpy was disaster due to presenter using ipython as format, not providing working jupyter  otebook.
+      * after 45 min switvhed to Dask.
+Actually good presentation & timing.
+Was able to understand everything.

     - Wed PyTorch (Pandas)
       (Titanic data, notebook saved to CoLab, Gdrive) Pandas - no notebooks, only data.
 Seems very basic.